mim/mim.github.io/t/cisc3620/lectures/10c-textureMapping.md

   * Using multiple textures
   * Texture, surface color, and lights
   * Nearest & linear filters
-  * Exercise: Decorate a cake
+  * Exercise: A room with a view
   * Advanced techniques: bump, normal, and environment maps

 ## Using Multiple Textures